Information for Ukrainian refugees

 1. For social housing:

-• Only Ukrainians with permanent residency status can respond to social housing allocated in Amersfoort by drawing lots; then your position on the waiting list does not count.
-You can find those homes under 'Drawing Lots' [Loting] on www.woningneteemvallei.nl/woningaanbod (and register at www.woningneteemvallei.nl/inschrijven).
+2. Do you have permanent residency status?
+You will then need to find your own accommodation.
+For example, you can apply for social housing that is allocated by lottery, in which case your position on the waiting list does not count.
+You can find those homes under 'Drawing Lots' [Loting] on Woningneteemvallei/DAK/housing.

-3. Anti-squat housing or vacancy management: You can also ‘guard’ an empty building at a very low rent by moving in.
-It is important that you know that you have to get out within 4-14 days when the owner decides to sell, demolish or renovate the property.
-Sometimes you do not know in advance when that will happen.
-That can be after a few weeks or months, but you may even be able to live somewhere for a few years.
-More info: www.indebuurt.nl/antikraak.
+3. Anti-squat housing or vacancy management: You can ‘guard’ an empty building at a very low rent by moving in.
+It is important that you know that you have to get out when the owner decides to sell, demolish or renovate the property.
+Sometimes you don't know until shortly beforehand.
+You can find more information on the website indebuurt.nl/antikraak.
+Camelot has now become Monoma and Gapph is also a major provider in Amersfoort.

 4. If you have a permanent residence permit, sufficient (fixed) income and/or assets and you want to settle in the Netherlands longer, you can buy a house on the private housing market or through your own network.

-b.
-If you have never bought a house before, the municipality of Amersfoort can help with a Starter Loan.
-More info: www.amersfoort.nl/starterslening.
+If you have never bought a house before, Then the municipality of Amersfoort can help with a starter loan, see our webpage amersfoort.nl/starter-loan.

 Please note: